 MANAGE AND TREAT FOR PARASITES

 Excess tearing can be a response to irritation.
 Parasites such as fleas and ear mites can be the source of this irritation.
-Fleas need moisture and your pet's tears provide the perfect solution to satisfy their need and flea dirt around the eyes can cause a brown discoloration of the hair.
+Fleas need moisture and your pet's tears provide the perfect solution to satisfy their need.
+Flea dirt around the eyes can cause a brown discoloration of the hair.
 Ear mites, a common invader of cat's and dog's ears, cause infection which can also lead to excess tearing.
 Checking and treating for parasites on a regular basis will help prevent many health issues.

 Dust or other allergens can irritate your pet's eyes and cause them to water.
 Dust and airborne allergens can be controlled with air purifiers